ChekeredList71/Vanguard-ON-or-OFF-GUI/README.md

 ## Vanguard ON or OFF Java GUI program

 This is a GUI app made for studying Java.
-Basically this is a fancy interface for running commands.
+Basically this is a fancy interface for running commands to stop, disable or enable Valorant Vanguard.

+## Support

+Obviously only works on Windows.

 ## Based on